frostyplanet/transwarp/README.md

 browser --[sock5]--> client --[tunnel]--> server -> website

-Sock5 interface authentication is not implemented yet.
+Sock5 interface authentication supports no_auth and basic (user/password)

 From client to server use key to authenticate and do encryption with AES.